 What To Pack for Belfast

-You are almost ready to go on your vacation – you just need to pack your backpack or suitcase!
-We are sharing a few must-have items for your Belfast trip, but you can find all of our advice on our Travel Packing Tips blog page.
-You can also grab your FREE Packing Checklist here!
+Hopefully it’s almost time to load up your backpack or suitcase!
+We are sharing a few must-have items for your Belfast trip, but you can find all of our advice on our Travel Packing Page.
+Also grab your FREE Packing Checklist!

 Walking Shoes